Model

 • the name can be any string, it just has to be unique within your app

-• the class description can either be just the class itself (if the serializer should snapshot all its fields, see first example below), or an object with write() and read() methods to convert instances from and to their serializable form (see second example below).
+• the class description can either be just the class itself (if the serializer should snapshot all its fields, see first example below), or an object with write() and read() methods to convert instances from and to their serializable form (see second example below), and (since v2.0) writeStatic() and readStatic() to serialize and restore static properties.

 • the serialized form answered by write() should return a simpler representation, but it can still contain references to other objects, which will be resolved by the serializer.
 E.g. if it answers an Array of objects then the serializer will be called for each of those objects.
 Conversely, these objects will be deserialized before passing the reconstructed Array to read().